m0xpd/TuningStrategyForVoltages/README.md

-# TuningStrategyForVoltages
+# Tuning Strategy for Voltages
-A Tuning Strategy for the Music Thing Modular 'Voltages' Expander
+This repository describes an approach to tuning the Music Thing Modular 'Voltages' Expander